IJSComplexMatter/cddm/doc/autoapi/cddm/video/index.rst

 .. function:: normalize_video(video, inplace=False, dtype=None)

-   Normalizes each frame in video to the mean value (intensity)
+   Normalizes each frame in the video to the mean value (intensity).

    :param video: Input multi-frame iterable object.
 Each element of the iterable is a tuple
                  of ndarrays (frames)